Khang-9966/Computer-Browser-Phone-Use-Agent-Datasets/README.md

 - **OpenDFM/MoGUI**
   - *Description*: A dataset for mobile GUI interaction, forming part of the MoGUI and MoCon projects.
 It aims to provide data for conversational agents on mobile GUIs.
-  - *Data*: "MoGUI😈 data" released Feb 29, 2024.
-Specific data summary refers to an associated technical report.
+  - *Data*: It contains over 2.6 million GUI data from over 250,000 applications, each GUI data includes a screenshot and .xml metadata, and each application also includes a navigation graph, aiming to explicitly crawl the jump relationship between different GUIs during the crawling process
   - *URL*: [https://huggingface.co/datasets/OpenDFM/MoGUI](https://huggingface.co/datasets/OpenDFM/MoGUI)

 - **OpenDFM/MoCon**
   - *Description*: A dataset for mobile GUI interaction, also part of the MoGUI and MoCon projects.
   - *Data*: "MoCon🛡️ data" released Mar 1, 2024.
 Specific data summary refers to an associated technical report.
-Dataset viewer currently disabled.
   - *URL*: [https://huggingface.co/datasets/OpenDFM/MoCon](https://huggingface.co/datasets/OpenDFM/MoCon)

 - **OpenDFM/MobA-MobBench**